python/cpython/Doc/library/collections.rst

    __name__ = '<doctest>'

 This module implements high-performance container datatypes.
-Currently, there are two datatypes, :class:`deque` and :class:`defaultdict`, and one datatype factory function, :func:`namedtuple`.
-This module also provides the :class:`UserDict` and :class:`UserList` classes which may be useful when inheriting directly from :class:`dict` or :class:`list` isn't convenient.
+Currently, there are three datatypes, :class:`Counter`, :class:`deque` and :class:`defaultdict`, and one datatype factory function, :func:`namedtuple`.

 The specialized containers provided in this module provide alternatives to Python's general purpose built-in containers, :class:`dict`,